 The PocketRocket 2 is also a triumph of minimalist design: just a burner with a flip-out wire control key and fold-out pot supports.
 The time from popping open its micro case to full-throated burner roar is quick, as is the cooking speed: It has the fastest boil time of any stove on this list.
 One reviewer says: "I actually think it's far and away the best of its kind.
 Packs small and light, takes less than a minute to set up and turn on and boils a few cups of water within two to three minutes."

 At just 2.6 ounces, the PocketRocket 2 is a shade lighter than its predecessor.
 It's also slightly more compact.
 Even the cookware support is improved.
-A few users of past PocketRockets had complained that its pot supports were a little rickety, but the ones on this model are more secure thanks to an updated support bolt that provides better tension.
+A few users of past PocketRockets had complained that its pot supports were a little rickety.
+(We've knocked over a pot of boiling pasta at least one due to user carelessness).
+The ones on this model are a more secure thanks to an updated support bolt that provides better tension.
 Serrated pot-support edges also contribute to creating a secure cookware perch atop the stove.
 Buy here.

-Related MSR models: The MSR PocketRocket Deluxe ($69.95) gives you a push-button piezo igniter and a pressure regulator that maintains a consistent cooking performance in cold temperatures and when the canister is getting low on fuel.
-With those upgrades, the Deluxe costs $20 more and weighs 0.3 ounces more (2.9 oz.) than the PocketRocket 2.
+Related MSR models: The MSR PocketRocket Deluxe gives you a push-button piezo igniter and a pressure regulator that maintains a consistent cooking performance in cold temperatures and when the canister is getting low on fuel.
+With those upgrades, the Deluxe weighs 0.3 ounces more (2.9 oz.) than the PocketRocket 2.

 Best Liquid-Fuel Stove